broadinstitute/gatk/README.md

           --num-executors 5 --executor-cores 2 --executor-memory 4g \
           --conf spark.yarn.executor.memoryOverhead=600
       ```
-  * When using Dataproc you can access the web interfaces for YARN, Hadoop and HDFS.
-Follow [these instructions](https://cloud.google.com/dataproc/cluster-web-interfaces) to create an SSH tunnel and connect with your browser.
+  * When using Dataproc you can access the web interfaces for YARN, Hadoop and HDFS by opening an SSH tunnel and connecting with your browser.
+This can be done easily using included `gcs-cluster-ui` script.

+    ```
+    scripts/gcs-cluster-ui myGCSCluster
+    ```
+    Or see these [these instructions](https://cloud.google.com/dataproc/cluster-web-interfaces) for more details.
   * Note that the spark-specific arguments are separated from the tool-specific arguments by a `--`.
   * If you want to avoid uploading the GATK jar to GCS on every run, set the `GATK_GCS_STAGING`
     environment variable to a bucket you have write access to (eg., `export GATK_GCS_STAGING=gs://<my_bucket>/`)